ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 The most important features that influenced the prediciton of hourly bike rides were temperature and atmospheric pressure.
-While the former is easily comprehensible, the latter is best understood as a proxy for precipitation, which was not available from the weather data: low pressure is commonly related to rainy weather [@pressure_and_rain].
+While the former is easily comprehensible, the latter is probably best understood as a proxy for precipitation, which was not available from the weather data: low pressure is commonly related to rainy weather [@pressure_and_rain].
 While relative humidity is not as tightly connected to rain [@humidity_and_rain], it interacts with